rfhs/rfhs-wiki/pages/RF-CTF-SoftwareDefinedRadio-Challenges.md

 </details>

+## In person SDR Stuff

+There are a few challenges that will be hopping around and changing frequencies.

 ## ISS

 This challenge will require you to send a message to the international space station, be digipeated back to earth, and reported on ARISS.net

 An amateur radio license is required!
-DMs will come from @APRSISS please follow that account to RX your flag!
-Your message to the ISS must include the following string to count DEFCON@twitter_handle@
+You must join the RFHS Discord (link on our website rfhackers.com) Your message to the ISS must include the following string to count DEFCON@discord_username@ (you need the @ signs on either side for submission)
+There might be a youtube video on this just saying